draperlaboratory/cbat_tools/wp/plugin/README.md

   contraint that if a memory read or write dereferences a non-null address in the original binary, then that same address is also non-null in the modified binary.
   Defaults to false.

+-- `--wp-suppress-precond=[true|false]` If present, suppresses the printing of generated precondition(s) (shows in the log instead of stdout).
+Only applies in the single binary analysis case.
+In the comparative case, has no effect.
+  Defaults to false.

 ## C checking API